blackrat/acts_as_enumeration/README.md

 # ActsAsEnumeration

+If you've found this, you may be wondering why it exists since Rails has had enum since version 4.1.8.
+The biggest difference with this one is that it allows you to have a separate table to hold your enumerated values and have the primary key as the enumeration, which adds flexibility in how they are used.

+The big plus that ActiveRecord::Enum has is that it adds scopes directly,

 acts_as_enumeration and its aliases acts_as_enumerable, acts_as_enum, enumerable_column and enum_column
 allow for unique names in a database column to behave as if they were enumerated types, including chaining etc.